 I am committed to the continued progress of disability justice, supporting artists with a disability to make dance more accessible.
-My collaborative work in this field challenges traditional notions about the body and expands the meaning of dance.
+My collaborative work in this field challenges traditional notions about the body and expands what dance can be.

 Since 2007 I direct ConCuerpos, the pioneering inclusive dance company in Colombia where artists with and without disabilities come together to develop artistic, educational, and research projects.

-In addition, I am part of the Latin American Dance and Accessibility Network and was the Artistic Director of the III Latin American Dance and Inclusion Meeting 2020, a telematic hug.
+In addition, I am part of the Latin American Dance and Accessibility Network and was the Artistic Director of the III Latin American Dance and Inclusion Gathering 2020, a telematic hug.

 Also, in collaboration with Diana León, I have developed a training workshop for instructors in inclusive dance, which we offer every year in Colombia, and by invitation in other countries.